Equilibrium and Nonequilibrium Quantum Correlations Between Two Accelerated Detectors: EQUILIBRIUM QUANTUM CORRELATIONS BETWEEN TWO EQUALLY ACCELERATED DETECTORS

-We plot in Figure.~\ref{fig:3a}~\ref{fig:3b} the quantum discord between the detectors in the same scenario as Figure.~\ref{fig:3a}~\ref{fig:3b}.
-Quantum discord is a measure of the pure quantum part of the correlations obtained by subtracting off the classical correlations from the quantum mutual information.
-The trend in Figure~\ref{fig:3a}~\ref{fig:3b} for the quantum discord are very similar to that for the quantum mutual information in Figure ~\ref{fig:2a}~\ref{fig:2b}.
+In Figs.~\ref{fig:3a} and \ref{fig:3b}, we plot the quantum discord between the detectors in the same scenario as that in Figs.~\ref{fig:3a} and \ref{fig:3b}.
+Quantum discord is a measure of the pure quantum part of the correlations obtained by subtracting the classical correlations from the quantum mutual information.
+The trend in Figs.~\ref{fig:3a} and \ref{fig:3b} for the quantum discord is very similar to that for the quantum mutual information in Figs.~\ref{fig:2a} and \ref{fig:2b}.
 The quantum discord (mutual information) varies with the acceleration and time or the temperature and time.
-Their behaviors in time are quite similar to that of the entanglement $E_N$.
-This can follow the same explanation on the entanglement of $E_N$ with the quantum recurrence.
-Again we see that the quantum recurrence appears later in time for the accelerated detectors than that for the stationary detectors in the thermal bath.
+Their behaviors in time are quite similar to that of the entanglement $E_N$, and this follows the same explanation as that of the entanglement of $E_N$ with the quantum recurrence.
+Again we see that the quantum recurrence appears later in time for the ADs than for the stationary detectors in the thermal bath.
 The difference is that the quantum discord (mutual information) is amplified by the higher temperature rather than being reduced as in the case of entanglement.

-At higher acceleration or temperatures, the quantum discord (mutual information) is more robust than the entanglement $E_N$.
-Moreover, as the acceleration (temperature) of the stationary detectors increases, the quantum discord can be amplified via increasing the temperature consistent with the results in Ref~\cite{r23}.
-The entanglement and quantum discord has a monogamic relationship in a tripartite system (two subsystems in an environment)~\cite{r28}.
-Moreover, Ref~\cite{r29} shows that the evolution of the discord reflects the entanglement entropy dynamics between the system and the environment, and its behavior is opposite to the entanglement between the (sub)systems.
-This implies that increasing the temperature of the field can lead the detectors to be more mixed and therefore more likely to be entangled with the environment in our case.
+At higher acceleration or temperature, the quantum discord (mutual information) is more robust than is the entanglement $E_N$.
+Moreover, as the acceleration (temperature) of the stationary detectors increases, the quantum discord can be amplified by increasing the temperature, which is consistent with the results in Ref.~\citenum{r23}.
+The entanglement and quantum discord have a monogamous relationship in a tripartite system (two subsystems in an environment)~\cite{r28}.
+Moreover, Ref.~\citenum{r29} shows that the evolution of the discord reflects the entanglement entropy dynamics between the system and the environment, and its behavior is opposite to that of the entanglement between the (sub)systems.
+This implies that increasing the temperature of the field can cause the detectors to be more mixed and therefore more likely to be entangled with the environment in our case.
 This leads to an increased amount of discord (mutual information) but less entanglement between the detectors.
-Also noticed that the discord (mutual information) enhancement is relatively faster for the accelerated detectors than that for the stationary detectors in a thermal bath.
+Note also that the discord (mutual information) enhancement is faster for the ADs than for the stationary detectors in a thermal bath.